 Celebrating Women in Science & Engineering Grant Program

-This grant program is the result of a collaboration between WISELI and the College of Agricultural & Life Sciences, Gaylord Nelson Institute for Environmental Studies, College of Letters & Science, School of Pharmacy, School of Medicine & Public Health, School of Veterinary Medicine, and College of Engineering.
+This grant program is the result of a collaboration between WISELI and the College of Agricultural & Life Sciences, College of Engineering, College of Letters & Science, Gaylord Nelson Institute for Environmental Studies, School of Pharmacy, School of Medicine & Public Health, and School of Veterinary Medicine.

 Who can apply?

 Recipient departments or centers must be in the biological or physical sciences, or engineering; or must propose a program/event that directly addresses the status, advancement, and/or promotion of women in science and engineering.
 Applicants might be department chairs, faculty who organize departmental lecture series or colloquia, academic staff members or graduate students who wish to invite particular scientists/scholars to their department, organization, or any other such group.

 We are especially interested in considering applications from departments/organizations that have not previously received funds from this program, from STEMM disciplines in which women are underrepresented on the faculty, and for programs that propose inviting women from underrepresented groups.

 Examples of the kinds of programs we have funded in the past include:

 - Invite a prominent woman in science or engineering to present her work at a departmental seminar and to address issues of underrepresentation in science and engineering.